inhumatesystems/rti-client/js/README.md

 This is the Javascript/TypeScript/Web client for the Inhumate RTI (RunTime Infrastructure), part of the [Inhumate Suite](https://inhumatesystems.com/products/suite/).

+See the Inhumate Suite [documentation](https://docs.inhumatesystems.com/) for more in-depth topics and an overview of the software suite.

 ## Installing

 ### Using a package manager